simonsmith/simonsmith.io/content/blog/writing-react-components-as-commonjs-modules.md

 Making this modular approach so simple is one of my favourite parts of React.

-### SuitCSS
+### SUIT CSS

-The HTML class naming conventions I use come from [SuitCSS](https://github.com/suitcss/suit/blob/master/doc/README.md).
+The HTML class naming conventions I use come from [SUIT CSS](https://github.com/suitcss/suit/blob/master/doc/README.md).
 The way components are handled there seem to complement React perfectly and I've found it very useful to keep the modular approach flowing through the CSS architecture.

 ## Build step